Healthy Places ROBESON, BLADEN, AND COLUMBUS Counties

 Robeson, Bladen, and Columbus counties are located in southeastern North Carolina in the Sandhills region bordering South Carolina.
 Several University of North Carolina system schools including UNC Pembroke, UNC Wilmington, and Fayetteville State University, and strong community colleges serve this area.
 Health systems provide critical employment opportunities for community members.

-Providing organizational capacity-building, facilitated networking, and small grant investments for grassroots organizations that are working on increasing community-wide access to and consumption of healthy foods and opportunities for active living.
+- Supporting grassroots organizations working on increasing community-wide access to healthy foods and opportunities for active living.

-Creating equitable opportunities for recreation to address built environment and recreation gaps in areas that are underserved.
+- Creating equitable opportunities for recreation to address gaps in built environment and recreation resources.

 Adverse childhood experiences.

-Supporting community-based research and education efforts that engage residents in the process to better understand and build awareness of adverse childhood experiences and toxic stress.
+- Supporting community-based research and education efforts that grow awareness of adverse childhood experiences and toxic stress.

-Raising awareness about adverse childhood experiences and toxic stress and promoting trauma-informed approaches to caring for young people in elementary schools.
+- Raising awareness about ACEs and toxic stress and promoting trauma-informed approaches to caring for students in elementary schools.